 Colca Canyon should be on every South America bucket list.
 The canyon is the second deepest in the world and a unique place to spot the Andean Condor, one of the largest birds in the world.
 You could go on a day trip or do a two- or three-day hiking tour of Colca Canyon.
 All the options take you to Cruz del Condor viewpoint which is the place you are most likely to see condors hunting in the morning.

 The hiking tours take you down to the bottom of the canyon where vegetation is lush and green with an abundance of fruit trees.
 You will stay one or two nights at the bottom of the canyon before the final day of hiking takes you straight up to the top in only a few hours.
 Be prepared, it is a hard hike but totally worth the experience.

 Flying over the Nazca Lines

-In the midst of arid Nazca Desert in Peru, a series of giant carvings have been puzzling scientists and archaeologists for decades.
+In the midst of the arid Nazca Desert in Peru, a series of giant carvings have been puzzling scientists and archaeologists for decades.
 These geoglyphs are the Nazca Lines – figures of humans, animals, birds, trees, flowers and other objects with mysterious origins.